 Here are some of our ongoing gatherings:

-Winding Path Sangha Women’s Group: The Winding Path Women's Group meets at 5:30 p.m. on the second Friday of each month, sometimes online, sometimes in person.
+Winding Path Sangha Women’s Group: The Winding Path Women's Group meets at 5:30 p.m. on the third Friday of each month, sometimes online, sometimes in person.
 The gathering is an opportunity for women to get to know one another, explore their meditation and mindfulness practices, and build a sense of community.
 All are welcome, regardless whether you’re part of the Winding Path Sangha.
 For more information, and to join an email list for the group, contact Kathleen at palmreaderkathleend@gmail.com.

 Thank you for practice, your friendship, and your smile.